 , Financial Times

 , and some academic journals, and bills introduced in Congress by senators Elizabeth Warren, Dem., MA; Mark Warner, Dem., VA, and Rep. Cindy Axne, Dem., ID, advocating for human capital disclosures, the debate around Stakeholder Capitalism rests largely below the public radar.
 In March 2020, there were 49 followers on Linked in of the Stakeholdercapitalism hashtag.
-As of February 2021, there are only 397.
+As of September 2021, there are only about 485.

 Nonetheless, the topic promises to gain greater traction given that its key proponents include the influential: JUST Capital